bricxraingss/plans-head/README.md

 ## Installation

 Setup `.env` file in `src` folder. <br />
-Run `sh avengers-assemble.sh` on the root folder of this repository.
+Run `run/commands` on the root folder of this repository and choose command from console UI.

 ### Notes